What Bash Scripting Is and Why Server Administrators Rely on It

 done

 This finds all PHP files modified in the last seven days and runs a syntax check on each one using php -l.
-Any file with a syntax error prints to the console.
+Any file with a syntax error prints to the console, making it easy to spot problems before they cause runtime issues.

 Scheduling Scripts with Cron

-A script only runs when you execute it unless you schedule it with cron.
+A script only runs when you execute it manually unless you schedule it with cron.
 The cron daemon runs in the background and executes commands at specified intervals.
-Edit the crontab to add scheduled tasks.
+Edit the crontab to add or modify scheduled tasks.

 crontab -e